 Score Descriptor Safety Occupational hygiene Exposure Probability of exceeding OEL A Highly unlikely More than a "100 year event" Exceptionally unlikely, even in the long-term future < 5% probability.
-Rare (once a year) No exposure (or exposure < 10% of OEL) В Unlikely Could occur in "years to decades" May occur but not anticipated ≥ 5% and < 20% probability. time, a few times Low exposure (< 50% of OEL)
+Rare (once a year) No exposure (or exposure < 10% of OEL) В Unlikely Could occur in "years to decades" May occur but not anticipated ≥ 5% and < 20% probability.
+Short periods of time, a few times per day/ intermittent (once in six months, three months, or a month) OEL)